adrienpoly/stimulus-flatpickr/readme.md

 ### Standard usage

-If you only need to convert an input field in a DateTime picker you just need to register a standard Stimulus controller and add some markup to you input field.
+If you only need to convert an input field in a DateTime picker you just need to register a standard Stimulus controller and add some markup to your input field.

 ##### Register Flatpickr Controller